 Although this architectural style provides numerous benefits, it has several limitations as well.
-One of the major problems in a microservice architecture is how to handle a transaction that spans across multiple services.
+One of the major problems in a microservice architecture is how to handle a transaction that spans multiple services.

 In this tutorial, we’ll explore the Saga architecture pattern that lets us manage distributed transactions in a microservice architecture.

-2. Database Per Service Pattern
+2. Database per Service Pattern

-For instance, we can decide to use a relational database for service A and opt for a NoSQL database for service B.
+For instance, we can decide to use a relational database for service A and a NoSQL database for service B.

 3. Distributed Transaction

-To ensure a successful ticket booking, all three microservices must complete the individual local transactions.
-If any of the microservice fails to complete its local transaction, all of the completed preceding transactions should roll back to ensure data integrity.
+To ensure a successful order processing service, all four microservices must complete the individual local transactions.
+If any of the microservices fail to complete its local transaction, all the completed preceding transactions should roll back to ensure data integrity.

 4. Challenges of Distributed Transaction